Voltage Drop on Long Feeder Runs in 480V 3-Phase Systems

 - Increasing Wire Size: This is the most common method.
 A larger conductor has lower resistance per foot, directly reducing the overall voltage drop.

 - Using Parallel Conductors: Installing two or more conductors per phase in parallel effectively creates a single, larger conductor with lower overall impedance.
-This technique requires that all parallel conductors for a phase are the same length, material, and size, as outlined in the NEC.
+This technique requires that all parallel conductors for a phase are the same length, material, and size, consistent with NEC requirements.

 - Reducing Conductor Length: Re-evaluating the equipment layout to place panels and subpanels closer to large loads can significantly reduce feeder length and, therefore, voltage drop.